chipaudette/OpenAudio_ArduinoLibrary/readme.md

 OpenAudio Library for Teensy
 ===========================

 **Special Note**  17 June 2020 - This library is undergoing revision to make Teensy 4.x compatible and to add functionality.
 Changes are expected throughout the rest of June.
 See this readme for summaries during this period.
-Notes:

-1-synth_sine_f32.h & .cpp allowed both KINETISK and__IMXRT1062__ to support T4.x.
-Tested 3.6, 4.0
-2-Fix synth_pinknoise_f32.h & .cpp built in I16 to F32.
-Now T3 and T4.
-3-Fix synth_whitenoise_f32.cpp to include IMXRT1062  and built in I16 to F32.
-Now T3 and T4.
-4-Added Gaussian White Noise F32.
-This is T3 and T4.
-5-Renamed 3206 codec to .xxx to stop collisions with Teensy I16 library.
-Needs work.
-6-Added new examples/SignalNoise_float.ino to test white, pink, Gaussian noise and sine.
-Audio out.
-7-Disabled output_i2s_f32.h, .cpp by .xxxfile type.
-These need rework for T4.
-Use Convert_F32toI16.
-8-Disabled control_tlv320aic3206.h, .cpp by .xxxfile type.
-These collide with Teensy I16 Audio.
-9-Added new analyze_peak_f32.h and .cpp that parallel similar classes in the Teensy I16 library.
-10-Added new analyze_rms_f32.h and .cpp that parallel similar classes in the Teensy I16 library.
-11-Moved AudioSwitch_F32 from Tympan, added 8-channel version.
-12-Added /examples/Switches_float.ino for 4 and 8 channel switches.
-13-Moved FFT_Overlapped_F32 files from Tympan, revised for T4.0, added _OA name isolation.
-14-Moved Overlapped FFT LPF .INO from Tympan to OA.
-Working T3.6 and T4.0 15-Moved Overlapped FFT AudioFormantShifter INO and related from Tympan to _OA Open Audio.
-Tested 3.6 and 4.0.
-16-Moved AudioFrequencyShifter INO and related from Tympan to _OA Open Audio.
-Tested 3.6 and 4.0.
-17-Working on SdFatWriter and related SdFat files.
-DO NOT USE.
-18-Modified AudioEffectDelay for T4.0.
-19-Moved in radio function AudioFilter90Deg_F32.
-20-Moved in radio function RadioIQMixer_F32.
-21-Added Example INO, FineFreqShift_OA.ino with Hilbert shifter and delay stereo.
-22-Brought in support stuff mathDSP_F32 and sinTable512_F32.h.
-23-Brought in AudioAnalyzePhase_F32 and Example
-24-Brought in AudioFilterEqualyzer_F32 and 2 Example
-25-Brought in AudioFilterFIRGeneral_F32 and 2 Example INOs
-26-Brought in RadioFMDetector_F32 and Example
-27-Brought in synth_sin_cos_F32 and test example
-28-Brought in RadioNoiseBlanker_F32 and Example
-29-Created output_i2s_OA_F32.h and .cpp to have F32 input.
-Work in Progress, DO NOT USE.
-Set to .xxx 30-Repaired Audio Mixers 4 & 8.
-These are adders, NOT RF DBM's---see Multiplier_F32.
+Notes details are at the bottom of this page.

 **Special Note 2***  2 July 2020 - Recently, the input and output I2S for F32 have been disabled as they had major hardware problems with
 Teensy 4.x.
 The previous output_i2s_f32 files supported variable sample rate and variable block size, but only